Jon the Postman

-Jon the Postman (real name Jonathan Ormrod) was an English punk rock singer from Manchester.
+Jonathan Ormrod (born 1956), known professionally as Jon the Postman, was an English punk rock singer from Manchester.
 Among his various jobs, the best known was that of a postman, hence the nickname.
+Ormrod was present at the Sex Pistols' 4 June 1976 gig at the Lesser Free Trade Hall and was known for getting on stage for various early punk gigs requesting the song "Louie Louie".
+He opened for groups such as Warsaw (later Joy Division) and the Fall, with Mark E. Smith appearing on his debut single.
+In 1978, he released his debut album John the Postman's Puerile.

+In 2002, he was portrayed by Dave Gorman in the film 24 Hour Party People.

+Ormrod died on July 27, 2015 at age 59.

 Early life

 Jon was a postman in Manchester in the 1970s and later spent years travelling and in various other jobs.
-He attended the first Sex Pistols gig at the Lesser Free Trade Hall.
-He was described as "a committed and omnipresent figure on the punk and post-punk scene in Manchester."
-He became known for his eccentric behaviour at local rock gigs during the late 1970s, including those of acts such as Joy Division and The Fall.
+He attended the 4 June 1976 Sex Pistols gig at the Lesser Free Trade Hall and was described as "a committed and omnipresent figure on the punk and post-punk scene in Manchester."
 He first became known for waiting until headline bands had finished their set (sometimes before they had finished) before mounting the stage in a drunken state, grabbing the microphone, and performing his own versions of rock 'n' roll classics such as "Louie Louie".
 The first time he did this was at a Buzzcocks concert at the Band on the Wall venue on May 2, 1977, which he described: